 The Burbank Police Department’s K-9 Unit was established in 1980.
 The K-9 Unit is currently comprised of a Lieutenant and Sergeant, who supervise the two officers/handlers and their canine partners.
 The K-9 unit is an effective crime deterrent that enhances our patrol bureau with article, vehicle, and building searches.

-The department currently has two canines named Bram and Roscoe.
+The department currently has two canines named Barney and Rosco.
 Both are Belgian Malinois.
 Each canine is assigned to a canine handler.
 Each handler is provided with a vehicle that is outfitted to transport the dog and their necessary equipment during their patrol duties.